 - Pressuring drivers to exceed hours of service limitations

-The important evidence often lays buried in driver’s logs, police reports, cell phone records, maintenance records, onboard video and navigation systems, and the truck’s event data recorders – devices similar to an airplane’s “black box.”
-We also hire experts that can examine crash scenes and reconstruct the accident based on scientific and engineering tools.
-With this evidence, we hope to make the most persuasive case we can for our clients.
+Critical evidence often lays buried in driver’s logs, police reports, cell phone records, maintenance records, onboard video and navigation systems, and the truck’s event data recorders – devices similar to an airplane’s “black box.”
+Our office will also hire experts that examine crash scenes and reconstruct the accident based on scientific and engineering tools.
+By gathering this evidence, our office will work to build a case that establishes liability.

-One common cause of truck accidents is the failure of a company to regulate working hours for a truck driver.
-The reason for this is to increase the amount of profits that a truck driver may earn for exceeding the maximum work hours.
+One common cause of truck accidents is a trucking company’s failure to regulate working hours for their drivers.
+This practice is usually done to increase the profits that a truck driver may earn.
 As a result, a truck driver might operate their vehicle while severely fatigued.
 A drowsy driver is prone to veer from their lane or may fall asleep at the wheel, which can cause a severe truck accident.

 The Federal Motor Carrier Safety Administration (FMCSA) writes regulations for truck drivers and trucking companies that dictate how many hours the drivers can stay on the road before taking breaks.
 These limitations put caps on how much they can drive in one run, how much they can drive per day, and how much they can drive per week.
 Violations of these rules can cause accidents, and these regulatory violations can help prove that the truck driver or the trucking company was at fault.

 In some cases, these violations have been intentional, with trucking companies facing accusations that they had systems in place to falsify logs and pressure drivers to drive beyond their limitations to make extra money.